Learning to Recognize Dialect Features: Measuring Dialect Density

 \subsection{Ranking documents by dialect density}

-One application of dialect feature recognizers is to rank documents based on their dialect density, e.g. in order to identify difficult cases for model evaluation.
-We correlate the dialect density against the density of expert-annotated features from \newcite{lange2012syntax}, both measured at the transcript-level.
-We report the Spearman rank-correlation $r$.
+One application of dialect feature recognizers is to rank documents based on their dialect density, e.g. to identify challenging cases for evaluating downstream NLP systems, or for dialectology research.
+We correlate the dialect density against the density of expert-annotated features from \newcite{lange2012syntax}, both measured at the transcript-level, and report the Spearman rank-correlation $\rho$.

 As shown in \autoref{tab:ddm-performance}, the document classifier performs poorly: learning to distinguish Indian and U.S. English offers no information on the density of Indian dialect features, suggesting that the model is attending to other information, such as topics or entities.
 The feature-based model trained on labeled examples performs best, which is unsurprising because it is trained on the same type of features that it is now asked to predict.
 Performance is weaker when the model is trained from minimal pairs.
 Minimal pair training is particularly helpful on rare features, but offers far fewer examples on the high-frequency features, which in turn dominate the DDM scores on test data.
-Regular expressions perform well on this task, because we have regular expressions for the high-frequency features, and because the precision issues are less problematic in aggregate when the DDM is not applied to non-dialectal transcripts.
+Regular expressions perform well on this task, because we happen to have regular expressions for the high-frequency features, and because the precision issues are less problematic in aggregate when the DDM is not applied to non-dialectal transcripts.